16 top-rated coolers for every kind of outdoor adventure | CNN Underscored

 Fulton Bag Co.
 9-Quart Hardbody Cooler With Removable Hard Liner ($32.99; target.com)

 Able to hold a whopping 24 cans (plus ice), this particular cooler is designed to fit more ergonomically on your back, with ample padding and adjustable lengths on the shoulder straps.
-Other major features include it being leak-proof, having high-density thermal insulation (meaning that it can keep your items cool for hours on end) and lots of pockets inside and out to store all of your necessities.
+Other major features include it being leakproof, having high-density thermal insulation (meaning that it can keep your items cool for hours on end) and lots of pockets inside and out to store all of your necessities.

 Writes one reviewer, “This bag is amazing!
 No leaks, comfortable to carry and well made.
 The front pocket is very useful for keeping dry snacks, charger cables, etc.”